isomerpages/govtech-stp/_reciprocal-green-lane/00-rgl-overview.md

 The RGL is only applicable for travel between Singapore and the foreign RGL counterpart using non-stop flight routes (no transit in other countries).

 The RGL is also known by other names as used by Singapore's RGL counterpart countries/regions.
 Please refer to the table below for comparison and links to the foreign counterparts' websites.
-Applications to travel to these counterpart RGL countries will be via the foreign counterpart's website.
+Details and applications to travel to these counterpart RGL countries/regions will be via the foreign counterpart's website.

 | Singapore Nomenclature |  Foreign Counterpart's Nomenclature  | Link to Counterpart's website |
 |------------------------|----------------------------|-------------------------------|